- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Suitable for Sirtfood diet

 Organic walnuts are healthier than non-organic ones.
-They do not contain pesticides and not irradiated.
-These nuts have more healthy fats and minerals, including magnesium and calcium that are essential minerals for bone-building.
+They do not contain pesticides and are not irradiated.
+These nuts have more healthy fats and minerals, including magnesium and calcium essential minerals for bone-building.

 Health Benefits of Organic Walnuts

-- The consumption of walnuts lowers risks of heart diseases because of the high content of the amino acid I-arginine.
+- The consumption of walnuts lowers the risk of heart diseases because of the high content of the amino acid I-arginine.

 - These nuts support your brain activity and make your cognitive function better.